CatNewsHeadlines.com

 Note: Poultry should be considered as a less-than-average quality protein choice for cats.
 Poultry is eaten by cats in the wild, but it is NOT their primary protein preference.

 “70% of human-grade poultry has small amounts of “arsenic” in it and the skins are also bleached.
 Additionally, many allergies including skin issues & ear infections occur due to feeding poultry.
-And finally, the skin on poultry is considered a “covered fat” which is difficult for dogs & cats to digest.” – Mary Marseglia
+And finally, the skin on poultry is considered a “covered fat” which is difficult for dogs & cats to digest.” – Mary Marseglia quoted here.

-Feed 5% from this category:
+Feed 5% from this category

 Seafood, although a better-than-average protein source, should only be fed as an intermittent, supplemental, occasional feeding choice.
 You would be correct to assume that almost all seafood is chemically contaminated.
 Feed seafood infrequently, not as a main, continual diet.
 Or better yet… Don’t feed seafood at all.

-Feed 0% from this category:
+Feed 0% from these categories

 Additional Considerations: